• Skip to main content

 We have a variety of programs for adults planned this year!

-On this page you will find many classes, book groups, and small group ministry groups.
+On this page you will find many classes, book groups, and workshops.
+We also have Spiritual Practice Groups, which you can find here: Spiritual Practice Groups

 Registration for classes is open to all members and friends of OUUC and members of the larger community.
 To help us keep these offerings sustainable, we suggest participants donate $0-$10 per class meeting.
 Don’t bring cash to class, either write a check or make a donation online.